 - How Does the 80/20 Matrix Framework Work?

-- What Are the Three Implementation Waves?
+- What Are the Implementation Waves?

 - Which Three Metrics Matter Most for Portfolio Optimization?